simont-org/SenzaFiloDiffusione/README.md

 # SenzaFiloDiffusione
-Code for the Element14 Recycle and retrofit challenge
+Code and other material for the Element14 Recycle and retrofit challenge